Moodie0079/coursescout/README.md

 ### Data Collection

-The app doesn't make live API calls during searches.
-Instead, it uses a pre-crawled database:
+The app uses a pre-crawled database for instant searches:

 1. **Crawling**: Scripts fetch posts and comments from university subreddits (like r/CarletonU)
 2. **Storage**: All data is stored in PostgreSQL with course codes extracted and indexed